 Young people must continue in education or training until their 18th birthday.

+Young people can undertake Supported Internships or Traineeships which aim to prepare them for employment or apprenticeships.
 You can find more information about apprenticeships, traineeships and supported internships on the following advice page: Apprenticeships, traineeships and supported internships.

 If your child’s main need is related to their health, they should be referred for an Adult Continuing Health Care Assessment.
 This should be done well before their 18th birthday, to allow enough time for the assessment to be completed and for any discussions about the care they are entitled to.